softwaregroup-bg/ut-codec-ndc/README.md

 params

-- _deviceIdentifierAndStatus_ (string) - device fault status information field,
+- _deviceIdentifierAndStatus_ (string) - device identifier and status, a part of status information field as defined in _APTRA Advance NDC, Reference Manual_
+- _severities_ (string) - severity levels, a part of status information field as defined in _APTRA Advance NDC, Reference Manual_
+- _diagnosticStatus_ (string) - diagnostic status, a part of status information field as defined in _APTRA Advance NDC, Reference Manual_
- as defined in _APTRA Advance NDC, Reference Manual_
+- _suppliesStatus_ (string) - supplies status, a part of status information field as defined in _APTRA Advance NDC, Reference Manual_
-- _severities_ (string) - contains information required to decide whether to shut down or continue to use the ATM, please check _Dictionaries_ below**
-- _diagnosticStatus_ (string) - used for logging errors,
-please check _Dictionaries_ below**
-- _suppliesStatus_ (string) - Contains information about the state of supplies (paper, currency, magnetic cards, envelopes, inkwells, documents) in the terminal, please check _Dictionaries_ below**

 result (object)